Thank you! We’ve received your message and will contact you soon.

 • Ad exchanges.
 Some ad exchanges launched bid shading options to help advertisers transition from second-price to first-price auctions.

-Also, there are some specialized standalone bid shading algorithms that advertisers can buy and use if they best suit their needs.
+Also, there are specialized, standalone bid-shading algorithms that advertisers can buy and use if they best suit their needs.

 Benefits and Challenges of Bid Shading